 I don't mean to sound lofty with my title, but this Pumpkin Cheesecake came out literally perfect!
-The texture is fantastic, it's not too sweet, and the gingersnap crust makes the perfect base.
-Topping it with the bourbon whipped cream just sends it RI-gh-T over the top!
+The texture is fantastic, not too sweet, and the gingersnap crust makes for the perfect base.
+Topping it with the bourbon whipped cream just sends it RI-GH-T over the top!

 Now I have said it before, but I will say it again.
 I love all things pumpkin, as long as it's not pumpkin pie!
-So this pumpkin cheesecake is 100% my stand it.
+So this pumpkin cheesecake is 100%.

 If pumpkin pie was this good, everyone would love it!

 Use the JUMP TO RECIPE button at the top of the post, or scroll to the bottom of the post to see the full recipe card with ingredient measurements and instructions.

 It is very important to blend the first block of cream cheese with a little sugar, then add in each additional block one at a time and blend.
 This evens the texture while adding in the perfect amount of air that will leave your cheesecake light and fluffy!